How to Care for Your Vegetable Garden Efficiently

 It’s also worth mentioning that some vegetables will lose their desired flavor.
 For instance, Kale will taste bitter, and carrots will taste sugary, but they will be low in nutrients.

-Therefore, like I said, keep the watering at the optimum range and you will have the healthiest of vegetables!
+Therefore, as I said, keep the watering at the optimum range and you will have the healthiest of vegetables!

 Water application methods

 For small gardens, it’s enough to water your plants using a watering can or sprinklers (overhead sprinkler irrigation).